privacyidea/privacyidea/doc/firststeps/login.rst

 E.g. if the users are located in an LDAP or Active Directory the user needs to authenticate with his LDAP/AD password.

+But before a user can login, the administrator needs to configure realms, which is described in the next step :ref:`first_steps_realm`.

 .. note:: The user my either login with his password from the userstore or with any of his tokens.